The standard material adds realistic depth to 3D objects, using a lighting system called the Phong model.

 Adjusting the slider next to Smoothness will make the effect appear stronger or weaker.
 This is because you're controlling whether the highlight is spread out across a wide area, or concentrated in a smaller area.

 You can also add a texture or a color here, by clicking the dropdown next to Type.

-A normal map will give your texture bumps and grooves, creating a more realistic effect.
-Representing these details as a texture, instead of geometry will increase the performance of your effect.
+A normal map will give your object bumps and grooves, creating a more realistic effect.
+Representing these details as a texture instead of geometry will increase the performance of your effect.

 To add a normal map: